 If you are losing friends because of your search for truth then the friendship was really shallow to begin with.
 Being informed and being popular do not necessarily mix.
 They should but it has been my experience that it results the same way when mixing oil and vinegar.
 Initially the mixture goes fine but after a few minutes they separate and you are back to the oil floating on top of the vinegar.

-One of the necessities to using critical thinking effectively is the need to have the enough information to use the skill properly.
+One of the necessities to using critical thinking effectively is the need to have enough information to use the skill properly.
 It is easy to say the oil will float on the vinegar but it takes more knowledge to understand why that happens.
-If you do not know that the oil is less dense than the vinegar you have no idea why this happens.
+If you do not know that the oil is denser than vinegar you have no idea why this happens.
 Operating on limited information is one of the reasons an ideology can be so effective.
 Keeping the masses dumbed down is an effective way to suppress freedom of expression.
 Freedom of expression without facts is nothing more the ideological rhetoric.
 People don’t even question it because it means fact checking.

 Then there is another layer of information.
-Knowing that the oil is less dense than the vinegar does not necessarily give you all of the answers.
+Knowing that the oil is denser than vinegar does not necessarily give you all of the answers.
 Discovering that the density affects the weight of the oil or vinegar goes a long way in understanding why the oil floats on top of the water.
 People are much more comfortable just accepting something because they recall hearing that somewhere.
 They don’t really want to take the time to find the details to substantiate the message.
 Oil floats, it’s a given but when asked why most people can only supply limited reason as to why.
 They have given up on critical thinking and that mind set is a contributor to the abandonment of freedom of expression.

 So as I began by saying, I am not a journalist or a reporter.
 However I am a person who believes strongly in freedom of expression.
 I believe any true democracy is dependent on freedom of expression (in conjunction with a number of other freedoms).
 Critical thinking is a major contributor in differentiating between expression and rhetoric.
 It’s the difference between thinking for ourselves or riding on the band wagon of the ideology of others.